grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 comments: true
 ---

-*Note: This post has been updated occasionally to reflect changes in the setup requirements.
-The most recent update was September 20, 2018.*
+*Note: This tutorial has been updated occasionally to reflect changes in the setup requirements.
+The most recent update was October 23, 2018.
+Skip to [here](#summary) if you just want the post-setup summary.*

 This is a how-to guide for setting up a server or virtual machine (VM) with [Google Compute Engine](https://cloud.google.com/compute/){:target="_blank"}.
 In addition, I'll also show you how to install [RStudio Server](https://www.rstudio.com/products/rstudio/download-server/){:target="_blank"} on your VM, so that you can perform your analysis in almost exactly the same user environment as you're used to, but now with the full power of cloud-based computation at your disposal.
 Trust me, it will be awesome.